Violation of Concealed Carry Lawyer Chicago

 Penalties for Concealed Carry Violations

-More serious violations may be charged as Class A misdemeanors, which carry:
+More serious violations may result in a Class A misdemeanor carrying:

 • Fines up to $2,500